CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_07_Implementing_migration_in_hybrid_scenarios.md

    <validation step="123bacf9-5c15-4067-8dd3-9f0a4e3be107" />

 ### Task 2: Deploy a nested VM in the Azure VM

+In this task, you deploy a nested VM within an Azure VM by setting up a virtual machine inside the az801l07a-hv-vm Hyper-V host, downloading a Windows Server 2025 VHD, configuring the new VM, and starting it up within the Hyper-V Manager.

 1. In the Azure portal, in the **Search resources, services, and docs** text box, on the toolbar, search for and select **Virtual machines** and then, on the **Virtual machines** page, select **az801l07a-hv-vm**.